 -Andy Nguyen (01-19-07)

-In addition, torsion springs with the cones already installed cost about $10 more than the springs without cones.
-This extra amount can be pocketed or invested in longer life springs.
+A torsion spring with the cones already installed costs about $5 more than a spring without cones.
+This extra savings can be pocketed or invested in longer life springs.

 At one end of the spring is the winding cone; at the other end is the stationary cone.
 We will begin with the stationary cone.

-First, install the bolts and nuts from the spring anchor bracket in the stationary cone as pictured here.
+First, install the bolts and nuts from the spring anchor bracket in the stationary cone and finger-tighten them as pictured here.

 The third step is the critical one for removing the spring from the cone.
 Hook the end of the spring wire, not the outside of the coils, with a pipe wrench or large channel locks, and turn the wrench until the spring comes off the cone.
 With a 16" pipe wrench it should require about 15 pounds of pressure.
 Note: Hook the end of the wire; DO NOT grab the outside of the coils with the pipe wrench.
 If you grab the coils no amount of pressure will remove the cone from the spring.
 You will break parts before removing the cone.

 If you do not have a vise, position the spring on the floor and place a bar between the bolts.
 Hook the end of the spring wire with the pipe wrench, and lift up on the winding bar while pushing down on the end of the wrench.
 Repeat this process until the cone is loose.